python273/eimi/scripts/README.md

   async onRequest(request, newMessage, messages) {
     // `request` search for `const request = {` in Session.svelte to see full request structure.
     // `request.messages` is OpenAI-like chain of messages sent to LLM, `.content` is always a list.
+    //   * note to get original session message you need to take id from  `_id` and search in eimiApi.getSessionMessages()
     // `newMessage` is going to contain LLM output.
     // `messages` is a full list of messages in a session, including unrelated subtrees.